 Manual credit scoring is fast becoming a thing of the past.
 By combining traditional and alternative data sources with proprietary machine learning technology, Kreditech underwrites loans to millions of customers all around the globe.
 At IT Arena 2019, we had a chance to talk with Luis Moreira-Matias, Head of Data Science at Kreditech, about the role of AI in the banking industry and the unique vision of Kreditech.

 What are the current advances in data science and the main challenges in the banking domain?

 Today’s banking businesses still rely on manual labor a lot in order to underwrite loan applications.
 This approach limits their client base to so-called “prime customers” with a steady income, impeccable pay slip and no debt.
 Meanwhile, a very large segment of potential lenders is excluded.
-On the contrary, the combination of data and machine learning technology will allow banks to enlarge their customer segment, reduce costs, automate many processes and overcome business barriers.
+On the contrary, the combination of big data analytics service and machine learning technology will allow banks to enlarge their customer segment, reduce costs, automate many processes and overcome business barriers.